-Linda Gates is the Head of Voice in the Department of Theatre.
-She trained in acting, voice and speech at Carnegie Mellon University, receiving her B.A. in Acting from San Francisco State University where she worked with Jules Irving and Herbert Blau, Artistic Directors of The Actors Workshop of San Francisco which she joined after graduation.
-She received an M.A. from New York University.
-She has taught voice and speech at New York University’s Tisch School of the Arts, Columbia University, Yale School of Drama, Central School of Speech and Drama in England, Circle in the Square Theatre School, The British American Drama Academy’s Midsummer in Oxford program and The Hochschule fur Musik und Theater in Hamburg, Germany, and the Accademia dell Arte, in Arezzo, Italy.
+Linda Gates is the head of the voice program in the Department of Theatre.
+She trained in acting, voice, and speech at Carnegie Mellon University and received her B.A. in Acting from San Francisco State University, where she worked with Jules Irving and Herbert Blau, artistic directors of The Actors Workshop of San Francisco which she joined after graduation.
+She received an M.A. from New York University: Gallatin School.
+She has taught voice and speech at New York University’s Tisch School of the Arts, Columbia University, Yale School of Drama, Central School of Speech and Drama in England, Circle in the Square Theatre School, The British American Drama Academy’s Midsummer in Oxford program.
+The Hochschule fur Musik und Theater in Hamburg, Germany, and the Accademia dell Arte, in Arezzo, Italy.
 She was also a guest director and visiting professor at The University of Illinois at Urbana-Champaign.
-She has worked as a voice and dialect coach both on and off-Broadway, in Chicago, regional theatre, opera and in film.

-Her recent Chicago theatre vocal coaching credits include: Steppenwolf Theatre Company, The Goodman Theatre, Northlight, Marriott Lincolnshire, Apple Tree, The Court Theatre, Remy Bumppo, Writers Theatre, About Face and Lookingglass Theatre Company.
+As a voice/dialect/text coach she has worked on and off-Broadway, in Chicago, regional theatre, opera, and film.
+Recent Chicago theatre vocal coaching credits include: Lookingglass Theatre Company, Steppenwolf Theatre Company, The Goodman Theatre, Northlight, Marriott Lincolnshire, The Court Theatre, Remy Bumppo, Writers Theatre, and About Face.

-Professor Gates has conducted vocal workshops for the Royal Shakespeare Company, VASTA, ATHE, and for the Pan European Voice Conferences in Germany, the Netherlands and Sweden.
-In l999 she helped establish a joint M.A. in Theatre Voice between Northwestern University Department of Theatre and the Central School of Speech and Drama in London, UK.
+Professor Gates has conducted vocal workshops for the Royal Shakespeare Company, VASTA, ATHE, and for the Pan European Voice Conferences in Italy, Czech Republic, Germany, the Netherlands, and Sweden.
+In 1999 she helped establish a joint M.A. in Theatre Voice between Northwestern University Department of Theatre and the Central School of Speech and Drama in London, UK.
 Her latest book, Speaking in Shakespeare’s Voice: A Guide for American Actors, was published by Northwestern University Press in 2019; her book Voice for Performance was published by Applause Books in 2000 and a second edition in paperback was published in 2011 by Limelight.